coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

 }
 ```

-All module will herite the provider.
+All module will inherit the provider.
 Warning, it is not working for variables.
-If you create a variable on infra.tf, it will be inaccessible in module if you don't give it.
+If you create a variable on infra.tf, it will be inaccessible from module,  if you don't give it in definition.

 So we have a module who will create two security groups in a region.
 A nice module can be region agnostic, for that we can transform our infra.tf to module and add region as variable.

-First we change the hierarchy infra is our module now and security group a submodule.
+First we change the hierarchy infra is our module now and security group is a submodule.
 ```bash
 /infra
 --| main.tf #<-- Rename infra.tf to main.tf